echopen/PRJ-medtec_kit/installation/linux_user/readme.md

 # Software installation

 In this repo there is two bash script:
- ./echopen_light.sh that install minimal configuration if you just want to use the kit without modifying the software in the RedPitaya.
+ ./echopen_light.sh that install minimal configuration if you just want to use the kit without modifying the firmware of the RedPitaya.
+This bash file install vim, sshpass, gnuplot and kicad.
+We need gnuplot when using the C software display tool on linux.
+Kicad is an open-source software to make electronic.
- ./echopen_full.sh, that install all the tools even the ones for compiling C scripts of the RedPitaya.
+ ./echopen_full.sh, that install all te tools even the ones for compiling C scripts of the RedPitaya.

 The tool that will be installed are:
  sshpass